warmist/scripts/docs/gui/civ-alert.rst

 You can also access this button at any time from the squads panel.

-When danger appears, open up the squads menu and click on the new "Activate civilian alert" button.
+When danger appears, open up the squads menu and click on the new "Activate civilian alert" button in the lower left corner.
 It's big and red; you can't miss it.
 Your civilians will rush off to safety and you can concentrate on dealing with the incursion without Urist McArmorsmith getting in the way.

 When the civ alert is active, the civilian alert button will stay on the screen, even if the squads menu is closed.
 After the danger has passed,